a-creative/AiMyCareer/README.md

 ## Getting Started

-The file \docker-compose.yml is the easy key to get you started if you know about Docker compose.
+The file \docker-compose.yml is the easy key to get you started if you know about Docker Compose.
 Otherwise read on.

 The following instructions will only get you started with trying out the web app in your own private space.
 I will later add information on how to deploy it to your own public host.
 But as it is it should be completely usable for a single user.